 Lodge a formal complaint

-If the money isn’t refunded automatically within the expected timeframe (usually 3 working days), then it’s time to lodge a formal complaint.
+If the money is not refunded automatically within the expected timeframe (usually 3 working days), it is advisable to lodge a formal complaint.
 You should first contact your bank.
-If your bank doesn’t resolve the issue, you can escalate it to the NPCI grievance redressal system.
-Make sure you have your transaction ID and any receipts handy.
+If your bank is unable to resolve the issue, you can escalate it to the NPCI grievance redressal system.
+Make sure you have your transaction ID and any receipts readily available.

 How Can You Prevent Future Errors?

-While you can’t stop all errors, you can take several steps to reduce the chances of your AePS transactions failing in the future.
-Being prepared and understanding the system helps a lot.
+While it is not possible to eliminate all errors, you can take several steps to minimize the likelihood of your AePS transactions failing in the future.
+Being prepared and understanding the system significantly contributes to a smoother experience.

 Keep your biometric clean